-Roasted Harvest Vegetables – made with carrots, sweet potatoes, Brussels sprouts and baby potatoes.
-Easy to customize and a the perfect side dish for fall!
-Plus recipe video.
+These Roasted Harvest Vegetables are made with carrots, sweet potatoes, brussels sprouts and baby potatoes.
+Easy to customize and the perfect side dish for fall!

 With Thanksgiving just around the corner, I am always trying to find new and different side dishes.
 These Balsamic Brussels Sprouts, Sweet Potato Casserole, Maple Cinnamon Butternut Squash, Brussels Sprouts and Butternut Squash and Honey Glazed Carrots are ones we make regularly.